How to Write Postcards That Sell

 In this case, the picture on the front showed a man clutching a fistful of money, with the headline, “Get a Grip On Your IT Expenses.”

-Be Specific
+Be specific

 The postcard offered several benefits (fixed costs, purchasing “chunks” of IT service time, and on-call support.
 It would be even better with testimonials or numbers showing exactly how much customers save by using managed IT services: “Now, you can cut your IT costs by up to 37%.”

-Connect with Your Audience
+Connect with your audience

-Make a Clear Offer
+Make a clear offer

-Now, that you’ve got their attention, make an offer.
 The IT company offered a free evaluation of their prospects’ computer systems to see whether a managed (fixed-fee) solution would reduce costs.
 Give them a good reason to contact you.

-Balance Commitment and Appeal
+Balance commitment and appeal

 An offer that’s very appealing (free flat screen TV) will get a lot of responses, but the people who do so may be more interested in the TV than your product.